rogelioprieto/linux-tips/README.md

-# Linux & Ubuntu tips
+# Linux and Ubuntu tips

 Here you will find tips for everyday use GNU/Linux and Ubuntu.
 How to install, setup and custom software tools for all purpose that use  command line (CLI) or a Graphic User Interface (GUI).